 A new government approved study at the Kalakkad Mundanthurai Tiger Reserve (KMTR), has found out that around 58 species of medicinal plants found in the Western Ghats are threatened and can become extinct if strict laws and conservation efforts are not made to save them.

-What are you looking for?Andhra Pradesh arunachal pradesh asian elephant asiatic lion assam bear bird birds climate change critically endangered elephant endangered forest frog global warming great indian bustard gujarat India IUCN karnataka kaziranga kerala leopard lion Madhya Pradesh maharashtra manas national park poacher poachers poaching rajasthan Rare bird red list rhino snow leopard tamil nadu tiger tigers turtle vulture West Bengal western ghats wildlife trust of india WTI WWF-India
+What are you looking for?Andhra Pradesh arunachal pradesh asian elephant asiatic lion assam bird birds climate change critically endangered elephant endangered forest frog global warming great indian bustard gujarat India IUCN karnataka kaziranga kerala leopard lion Madhya Pradesh maharashtra manas national park olive ridley turtle poacher poachers poaching rajasthan Rare bird red list rhino snow leopard tamil nadu tiger tigers turtle vulture West Bengal western ghats wildlife trust of india WTI WWF-India